i11u/kenki/docs/app.md

 # Base Concepts

-- GridNotes is an experimental notebook-like rich text editor with high key efficiency.
+- Kiji is an experimental notebook-like rich text editor with high key efficiency.
 - There are three modes in this app:

 1. You are on "Edit mode" by default.
 Here, you can edit contents in a [Block](block.md).